 Visibility - Sensitivity Analysis

-To analyze the effect of visible greenness I’ll be using the Viewshed Greenness Visibility Index (VGVI).
-The VGVI expresses the proportion of visible greenness to the total visible area based on a viewshed.
-The estimated VGVI values range between 0 and 1, where 0 = no green cells are visible, and 1 = all of the visible cells are green.
-In a recent post I have demonstrated how to calculate the VGVI, and in my R package GVI (currently only available on GitHub) I have provided fast functions to compute the VGVI.
+To analyze the effect of visible greenness, I’ll be using the VGVI.
+This index expresses the proportion of visible greenness to the total visible area based on a viewshed.
+VGVI values range from 0 to 1, with 0 indicating that no green cells are visible and 1 meaning all visible cells are green.
+A detailed example of how to calculate the VGVI can be found in a recent post and in my CGEI R package.

 # Load libraries